 Listeria | Preterm delivery and pregnancy loss |

-Does eating raw, undercooked, or cold meat and seafood affect future behavior or learning for the child?
+Does eating raw, undercooked, or cold meat and seafood in pregnancy affect future behavior or learning for the child?

 Toxoplasmosis infections can cause long-term problems for the baby, such as vision loss, hearing loss, or developmental delays.
 Many infected infants will have no problems at birth, but symptoms of congenital toxoplasmosis can happen months or even years after birth.
 For this reason, infants with congenital toxoplasmosis should be treated for the infection during the first year of life and then should be checked for problems over time.